openedx/edx-documentation/en_us/course_authors/source/developing_course/testing_courseware.rst

 You preview course content before you publish it to test how it will look to students.

 When you preview course content, you see the latest course content as configured in Studio.
 You see content in units with the publishing status :ref:`Draft (Never Published)`, :ref:`Draft (Unpublished Changes)`, or :ref:`Visible to Staff Only`.

+If you use content groups and have designated components in a unit as visible only to particular groups, the visibility status indicates that some content in the unit is visible only to particular groups.
+For information about previewing course content if you use content groups to designate content as visible only to particular groups, see :ref:`Preview Cohort Specific Courseware`.

 For example, you :ref:`publish a unit<Publish a Unit>` with a video and
 discussion: